Never Use Bleach!

-Using bleach can also leave a residue that no amount of cleaning and rinsing can remove.
+- Using bleach can also leave a residue that no amount of cleaning and rinsing can remove.

 - Bleach causes a “sugaring” effect on soft stones such as marble.

 Before You Begin

-Evaluate the stone’s condition.
+- Evaluate the stone’s condition.
 A stone that is leaning at an angle, that may be loose in its base, that is already cracked, or that shows signs of flaking or of previous repairs should not be cleaned unless the stone has been stabilized.

 - Bring appropriate cleaning aids: natural or soft-bristled brushes, a tooth brush, soft wooden craft sticks, gloves, kneeling pads, grass clippers, spray bottles, pails, and many gallons of clean water.

 Cleaning the Stone

 - Do no harm – the first step in cleaning a gravestone.

-Use WATER ONLY to clean stones.
+- Use WATER ONLY to clean stones.
 Professionals may use other cleaning agents.

 - Remove loose, dry material with a soft-bristled brush.

-Always wash the stone from the BOTTOM UP to avoid streaking.
+- Wash each face of the stone from the BOTTOM UP to avoid streaking.
 Use small circular motions as you work.